Esayed4/Kafka-Messaging-System/README.md

     ```
 3. The consumer will start reading messages from the Kafka topic and print them to the console.

+### Running the Alternative Consumer

+1. Open another terminal and navigate to the project directory.
+2. Run the alternative consumer script:
+    ```sh
+    python create_concumer1.py
+    ```
+3. This consumer behaves similarly but decodes keys and values differently and prints all consumed messages.

 ## Additional Information

 - **Kafka Producer**: Produces messages to the Kafka topic.
 It allows sending a special message when the key `11` is entered to trigger multiple close messages.
 - **Kafka Consumer**: Consumes messages from the Kafka topic.
 It prints the messages and stops if it receives a message with the key `11`.
+- **Alternative Kafka Consumer**: Similar to the standard consumer but with different key/value processing.

 ## Contributing